erasme/guidelines/README.md

 Code deploys are automated and must be done from git checkouts.

-The stable branch must be the master branch.
+The stable branch must be the master branch and master must always be deployable.

 Code and configurations must not be edited by hand on production servers.